 If cocaine comedowns or withdrawal symptoms have kept you trapped in active addiction, Nashville Treatment Solutions is here to help.

-Treatment options at our center in Nashville, Tennessee, include detox, a partial hospitalization program (PHP), and intensive outpatient program (IOP) with day and evening sessions, and a traditional outpatient program.
+Treatment options at our center in Nashville, Tennessee, include detox, a partial hospitalization program (PHP), and intensive outpatient program (IOP) with day and evening sessions, and a traditional outpatient rehab program.
 We also offer sober living residences if you need supportive housing while you’re receiving care.

 In every program, you will work with dedicated professionals who will take the time to get to know you as a unique individual, so that we can be sure we’re providing the focused services that are most beneficial for you.
 Working together, you can make consistent progress toward a healthier and more hopeful future.